PSYCHO-ROOT/RED-TEAMING/RED.md

 When conducting penetration testing, your test target vulnerabilities will be narrow and pre-defined.
 You’ll target a specific firewall or password system, for instance.
 Red team targets are more fluid, ranging across multiple domains and networks.
 #### Testing
 Penetration testing involves testing each system independently, one at a time, and is a much more siloed approach than red teaming.
 When implementing red teaming, all your systems are targeted simultaneously throughout the time box, giving you a better idea of your plan of defense and response to a real hack.
+## Red Team Engagement
+Engagements can be very complex and bureaucratic.
+The key to a successful engagement is clearly defined client objectives or goals.
+Client objectives should be discussed between the client and red team to create a mutual understanding between both parties of what is expected and provided.
+Set objectives are the basis for the rest of the engagement documentation and planning.

+The key to a successful engagement is clearly defined client objectives or goals.
+Client objectives should be discussed between the client and red team to create a mutual understanding between both parties of what is expected and provided.
+Set objectives are the basis for the rest of the engagement documentation and planning.

+***Rules of Engagement (RoE)*** are a legally binding outline of the client objectives and scope with further details of engagement expectations between both parties.
+This is the first "official" document in the engagement planning process and requires proper authorization between the client and the red team.
+This document often acts as the general contract between the two parties; an external contract or other NDAs (Non-Disclosure Agreement) can also be used.